Best AI for Excel Financial Modeling Compared (2026)

 While not a native Excel tool, ChatGPT Enterprise (GPT-5 class models) remains a powerhouse for data analysis.
 Its “Advanced Data Analysis” feature can process massive files that would crash Excel.

-- The "Air Gap" Problem: You must export data from Excel, upload it to the chat, and paste results back.
+• The “Air Gap” Problem: You must export data from Excel, upload excel files to the chat, and paste results back.
 This kills efficiency and breaks the audit trail.

 4. Excel Formula Bot